github/training-kit/paths/git-trouble/fc-accidentcommit.md

     1. Enter: `git status`.
 You should see `file6.md` in your Staging Area (`--soft`) or Working Directory (`--mixed`).

     Depending on what mode of `reset` you used, perform one of the following bonus steps:

     - If you used `--mixed`, try to create a new file, add it to the Staging Area, and create a new commit.
 After creating the new commit, run `git status` and identify the SHA-1 associated with the new commit.
-    - If you sued `--soft`, create a new commit with `file6.md`.
+    - If you used `--soft`, create a new commit with `file6.md`.
 After committing it, run `git log --oneline` and identify the SHA-1 associated with the new commit.

 show-me-how:
 tell-me-why: |